fatimarazzaq/hotel_booking_CMS/README.md

 ## Description

-Mannat.pk is Hotel and Marriage Halls Booking Management CMS7 It model consists of 3 user type
+Mannat.pk is Hotel and Marriage Halls Booking Management CMS.
+Its model consists of 3 user type

 1. Customer
 2. Hall Manager